skill3472/SmallPythonTools/README.md

 Below, you can find a short description of each tool, which will be updated, if any are added.

 ## FolderUnpacker.py
-Is a tool, for *"unpacking"* folders.
+is a tool, for *"unpacking"* folders.
 For ex, this directory structure:
 ```
 Parent Directory/
 ├─ Name1/